mcharrak/disentanglement_lib/README.md

 Note the following two pieces of information:

 - the dataset_size should be equivalent the full product of factor sizes, i.e., for above example dataset_size = 2*3*4*5*6*7 = 5040
-- for any pixel in your dataset's images, the range [0,1], i.e. your images should be normalized
+- for any image in your dataset, the pixel should range between [0,1], i.e. your images should be normalized

 Furthermore, we have to install/update the following tensorflow settings to work with custom data: